Join live or receive a link to the recording and earn a CE certificate

 Learn about the journey from no STEM to state STEM, a comprehensive view of Texas’ STEM Education Framework, and freely available resources and where to find them.
 Hear from the top STEM person in all of Texas and see the journey and the benefits of this comprehensive approach for students and educators.
 Learn about resources and creative ways Texas puts the yeehaw in STEM education.

-This edWebinar will be of interest to teachers, librarians, and school and district leaders of the elementary through high school levels.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to teachers, librarians, and school and district leaders of the elementary through high school levels.

 About the Presenter

 Michelle Sedberry is the STEM coordinator at the Texas Education Agency.
 Michelle has a graduate certificate in multidisciplinary science focused on bilingual math and science and a master’s in curriculum and instruction.
 She has been in education for over 20 years as a classroom science teacher, district administrator, regional science specialist, and adjunct science professor at Texas Tech University.
 She is the published author of Creating Future Engineers through Elementary Engineering Professional Development and has published four science curriculum guides for Hank the Cowdog Ranch Life series which won the Tammie Silver Award in 2018.